streamnative/terraform-managed-cloud/modules/azure/private-endpoint/README.md

 3. terraform apply

-## Set DNS
+## Approve

-After create the Private Endpoint, you need to ask the manager of the Private Link Service to approve the request, and then you can use module [private-dns](../private-dns) to create a private dns record for your pulsar cluster
+After create the Private Endpoint, you need to ask the manager of the Private Link Service to approve the request, and then you can access the private Pulsar cluster.